-It’s no secret that owning a pet can improve your life.
-Owning a dog lowers the chance of heart disease, as dog owners tend to walk more.
+It’s no secret that pets improve your life.
+Owning a dog lowers the chance of heart disease because dog owners tend to walk more.
 Taking your dog on a walk or going to the dog park is a great way to meet people and connect with your community.

-The presence of a dog or cat can positively decrease your blood pressure, reduce your stress and in some cases can even help with depression.
+The presence of a dog or cat can lower your blood pressure, reduce your stress, and in some cases even help with depression.
+It’s hard to be unhappy with a furry friend to snuggle.
 Raising kids around pets may reduce the likelihood of allergies and asthma.

-More than anything though, for many of us, our pets are like members of our families, just covered in hair.
-Most plumbers know that dog or cat hair can cause some problems in your home.
+More than anything else, for many of us, our pets are like members of our families.
+They’re just hairy family members.
+As plumbers, we know that dog or cat hair can cause some problems in your home.

 Pet Plumbing Problems

-Pet hair can wreak real havoc on your drains and pipes—but it doesn’t have to.
-When you bathe a cat or a dog in the bathtub, you start to realize the oil from the hair has combined with soap scum; clumps of hair have built up behind it; and your drain no longer does the one very simple thing you need it to do.
+Pet hair can wreak real havoc on your drains and pipes, but it doesn’t have to.
+When you bathe a dog or cat (we wish you luck with kitty!) in the bathtub, you might notice that the oil from the hair has combined with soap scum, clumps of hair build up up behind it, and your drain no longer does the one very simple thing you need it to do.
 Drain.

 Preventative Plumbing Tips for Animal Lovers

-Fortunately, both of these situations are easily prevented or remedied.
+Fortunately, both of these situations are easy to avoid.

-Pet owners should change their HVAC filters at least once every season.
-Take note if you use a thicker filter you may not need to replace it as often.
-Whenever you vacuum, take an extra minute to vacuum your filter if it’s easily accessible.
+Pro Tip: Whenever you vacuum, take an extra minute to vacuum your filter if it’s easy to get to.
 This will help you breathe easier and decrease allergens in your home.

 As for your drains, buy a bathtub “drain catch” or “hair snare” for every drain you plan to use to bathe pets.
-If you invest you could end up saving the cost of a repair.
-In the warmer months you can always give baths outside in a kiddie pool or on the grass.
+Even if you don’t have a pet, one of these is still a great idea.
+This little investment could end up saving you the cost of a repair.
+In the warmer months, you can always give baths outside in a kiddie pool or on the grass.

 If it’s too late for preventative tips…

-Or, if you’re experiencing problems with your heating or cooling system due to pet hair and dust call an HVAC professional.
-A professional can assist you with finding the best filters for your home and provide guidance for proper maintenance.
+If you’re experiencing problems with your heating or cooling system due to pet hair and dust call an HVAC professional.
+A professional will help you find the best filters for your home and provide guidance for proper maintenance.